OzyrisDev/Auto-Ents-Gmod/README.md

 ## 🔥 Features
 - create file directories automatically
-- Detection when the entitie interact with a player or a npc.
+- Detection when the entitie interact with a player or a npc + damage.
+- Auto Delete when the entitie interact with a wall.

 ## ✍️ Usage
 1. just start `entities_ozyris.py` file